wntrblm/Neptune/user_guide/docs/index.md

 ### CV filter

 Neptune is *technically* DC-coupled, so will pass and filter CV signals just as it does audio signals.
 If you send a signal to the ++"lp"++ input then Neptune will act like a *slew limiter*, limiting how fast the signal can move.
-If you use the ++"lp"++ input then Neptune will act like a gate to trigger converter, where sudden changes will be passed through but the output will settle back to the value at the ++"lp"++ input.
+If you use the ++"hp"++ input then Neptune will act like a gate to trigger converter, where sudden changes will be passed through but the output will settle back to the value at the ++"lp"++ input.
 Increasing resonance will cause Neptune to overshoot the input value and "ring".

 Note that while Neptune can do some fun stuff with CV, it's very much designed with audio in mind which brings some limitations.
 First, the lowest cutoff frequency that the ++"♆"++ knob can reach is around `5 Hz`, however, you can use the ++"fm1"++ input along with its attenuverter to push the cutoff frequency even lower.
 Second, Neptune wasn't really designed for DC accuracy so it won't work well with sensitive CV signals like `1 V / Octave` pitch signals.
 Finally, Neptune's output can have a DC offset of up to `±2 V`, however, you can mitigate this a bit by mixing a constant voltage in with the ++"lp"++ input.